I just found this batch of rejects for The Economist.

 Anyway, The Economist, it was a tough brief, after years of using advertising spaces to flatter the readers intelligence, we now needed to tell them ‘Great news – Colour pictures!’

 It was difficult to think how this wasn’t a clash with the high brow image of our reader that had been carefully built up over the years.

 We tried to be Economisty, but talk about colour.

-Really, this is a compliment from The Economist, but they still wouldn’t buy.
+‘Too clever-clever’?
+Really?
+Isn’t that a compliment from The Economist?
+Whatever, they still wouldn’t buy.

-We went again, this time aiming for a ‘single clever’ campaign.
+Maybe this time we aim for a ‘single clever’ campaign.

-(In retrospect, I think I prefer the ‘clever-clever’ campaign.)
+Although in retrospect, I think I prefer the ‘clever-clever’ campaign.